pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/eks.md

 ### EKS app via Helm repository example

-This program installs the Wordpress chart into our EKS cluster using the [Release resource type](/registry/packages/kubernetes/api-docs/helm/v3/release/):
+This program installs the WordPress chart into our EKS cluster using the [release resource type](/registry/packages/kubernetes/api-docs/helm/v3/release/):

 {{< example-program path="awsx-eks-cluster-helm-chart" >}}

+The `values` array provides the configurable parameters for the chart.
+If we omit the `version` field, Pulumi will fetch the latest available chart from the repository; this may trigger an upgrade if a new version becomes available in a subsequent update.

+The `getResourceProperty` function on a chart is used to get an internal resource provisioned by the chart.
+Sometimes, this is needed to discover attributes such as a provisioned load balancer address.
+Be careful when depending on this, however, as it is an implementation detail of the chart and will change as the chart evolves.

 Deploy the Helm application:

 ```bash
 $ pulumi up --yes
  ```

-The `values` array provides the configurable parameters for the chart.
-If we leave off the `version`, the latest available chart will be fetched from the repository (including on subsequent updates, which may trigger an upgrade).

-The `getResourceProperty` function on a chart is used to get an internal resource provisioned by the chart.
-Sometimes this is needed to discover attributes such as a provisioned load balancer address.
-Be careful when depending on this, however, as it is an implementation detail of the chart and will change as the chart evolves.

 {{% notes type="info" %}}
 Pulumi support for Helm does not use Tiller.
 [Helm 3 removed Tiller](https://helm.sh/docs/faq/changes_since_helm2/#removal-of-tiller); there are known problems, particularly around security.
 Certain charts that depend on Tiller will not work with Pulumi.
 This is by design, and it affects a small number of charts.